 You’ll often see famous actors or artists push for you to adopt such a belief as more virtuous and morally right than your own, ironically.
 It should be said that both views on truth believe right and wrong to be subjective propositions, truth is only as right and real as you want it to be so long as it fits in with the collective vibe.
 Perhaps you may be wondering how can we be right and wrong at the same time and yet remain true to ourselves? – And can we even truly be sure about whether we’re right or wrong if certainty begins anonymously and is determined by popularity?

 At its core, it should not come surprising that all this chatter is not new.
 It is merely an inflamed symptom of the same old conceit that has fraught human rationale since our antediluvian ancestors, albeit a little oversized this time around, but nonetheless a puffed up confidence in our postmodern paradigm.
-Ultimately, if right and wrong birth with self, truth is a matter of pride and accountability is instantaneous: “I’m right, you’re wrong!”
-Even if majority of people disagree with you, there is no objective basis as individuals for why they are right.
-In other words, who started the truth? – And why must we stick to it?
-Peer pressure, of course.
-As usual, chameleon types will bend their belief to mold with the status quo to preserve such social “righteousness” in order to appear intrinsically self-made.
-And the only thing that can possibly overrule such thought is if truth begins and ends objectively outside of our mind, if we extract what we have been taught and remember truth is an “is” and not an “as”.
+It seems almost instinctive to understand that if right and wrong birth in self, then truth must be intimately married with pride, rendering moral accountability, more or less, instantaneous: “I’m right.
+You’re wrong!”
+On the flip side, why stick to a truth claim if majority of people disagree even if, in fact, it is indeed true?
+In light of peer pressure, the usual chameleon types will bend their belief to mold with the status quo as a way to preserve such social “righteousness” in order to appear intrinsically self-made.
+And the only thing that can possibly overrule such thought is if truth coherently begins and ends outside of our own reckoning; truth is an “is” and not an “as”.

-To be in the right means that truth, reality and morality does not initiate with human thinking, but there is an extrinsic aspect to our reality that is true, moral and right, irrespective of human-to-human communication.
+To be in the right means that truth, reality and morality does not initiate with human thinking alone, but there is an extrinsic aspect to our reality that is true, moral and right, irrespective of human-to-human communication.
 To be in the right in the Biblical sense of things is to be Holy, to be set apart from the world as sons and daughters of God, to be inline with God’s law and commandments, to keep what ought to be a distinct attribute of God as sacred.
-In a world where nothing is sacred and all manner of sacrilegious appetites can be accessed online, truth is squandered by the wayside and to be right is a matter of pride or peer pressure, take your pick.
+In a world where nothing is sacred and all manner of sacrilegious appetites can be accessed online, truth and moral integrity are squandered by the wayside, and to be right is a mere matter of prideful delusions of grandeur or cowardly acts of peer pressure – take your pick.

 Matlock Bobechko | March 9, 2017 – 4:54 PM EST